rossmacarthur/fudge/README.md

 go get github.com/rossmacarthur/fudge
 ```

-## fudge/errors
+## errors

-fudge/errors provides a simple way to add contextual messages, structured key
+`errors` provides a simple way to add contextual messages, structured key values
-values and stack traces to errors.
-You can import the package using the
+and stack traces to errors. gRPC interceptors are provided to allow passing
-following.
+Fudge errors over gRPC.
+You can import the package using the following.

 ```go
 import "github.com/rossmacarthur/fudge/errors"